TK-12 General Enrollment Information

 The FCUSD Legacy Choice Policy, due to boundary changes, can be found here.

-These priorities apply during the district-established registration period
+These priorities apply during the district-established registration period:

 Admission Requirements: